 We offer a small and modest beachfront dive lodge on this yet little-developed atoll.
 The property offers morning and afternoon boat diving, as well as shore and night dives on its House Reef.

 We offer dive packages in local 3-star hotels on the island of Fuvahmulah.
 You can join morning and/or afternoon adrenaline-fueled dive trips that are most suitable for experienced divers.
-Packages include return flights from Male.
+Packages can include return flights from Male.

 Furaveri is a 5-star resort and spa on Raa Atoll, constructed in the popular Maldivian water bungalow style.
 With its in-house PADI 5-Star Dive Center and incredible house reef, first class dining and a long list of non-diving activities, Furaveri an ideal getaway for couples and families.